DavitTec/nextsite/README.md

 First, run the development server:

 1. Choose a place to run a local copy and open the terminal
-1. Get copy from server  eg
+1. Get copy from Github  eg

 ![Clone](public/img/clone.png)

-and copy the following into the terminal
+and copy the following into the terminal.
 This will create a appropriate location or change to suit your preferences.
 ```bash
 mkdir -p "$HOME/GitHub/DavitTec/"
 git clone https://github.com/DavitTec/nextsite.git $HOME/GitHub/DavitTec/nextsite